Eidex/react-grid-layout/README.md

 // This makes about 6x faster paint performance
 useCSSTransforms: ?boolean = true,

+// No positional styling will be applied and you must provide it yourself
+overridePosition: ?boolean = false,

 // If true, grid items won't change position when being
 // dragged over.
 preventCollision: ?boolean = false;